 I’m sure I’m going to be fine.
 In fact, I’m excited for what’s to come.

 I think there’s kind of a pattern here of me hanging on to that which is comfortable and easy.
 The 4 hours a week working for this company certainly wasn’t paying my bills for the last eight years, and my dingy sweats weren’t helping me win any fashion awards, but they were familiar and comforting, kind of like chicken pot pie, so I stuck with them.

-As a culinary symbol of my expanding horizons, I have prepared my good old comforting chicken pot pie inside of a bell pepper just to mix things up a bit, and try something new.
+As a culinary symbol of my expanding horizons, I have changed up an easy stuffed pepper recipe by filling it with good old, comforting pot pie filling.
 Let me tell you, the payoff was delicious.
 I may never go back to ordinary chicken pot pie ever again.